vturovets/smart-comp-web/README.md

 ## Environment variables

-- Backend defaults live in `backend/.env.example` (CORS origins, Redis URLs, storage root, task queue, and upload limits).
+- Backend defaults live in `backend/.env.example` (CORS origins, Redis URLs, storage root, task queue, and upload limits) for running the API directly on your host.
+Docker Compose uses `backend/.env.docker`, which swaps Redis URLs to `redis://redis:6379/*` so the API and worker connect to the Redis service container.
 - Frontend defaults live in `frontend/.env.example` and configure the API base URL for the UI.